-Before use, check each battery and the charging system for loose connections or wiring.
-Normal

-- Coat the terminals with dielectric grease

-- Keep the batteries dry

-- Remove the batteries from the boat during cold weather or long term storage.
+- Inspect each battery and charging system before use for loose connections or wiring. - Coat the terminals with dielectric grease. - Keep the batteries dry. - Remove the batteries from the boat during cold weather or long term storage.

 The most life shortening experience for the battery is to be drained to zero charge before recharging.
 When a battery discharges, the active material on both positive and negative plates converts to lead sulfate, causing the plates to become more alike in an electrical charge.
 The electricity conducting battery acid becomes weaker and the voltage drops.
 As the battery remains discharged, the process continues until recharging the battery becomes impossible.